-1. Purpose.
+- 1. Purpose.
 This chapter describes policy associated with the FAA renewing the appointment of DMIR and DAR-F designees.
 Renewal of any designee appointment is at the option and sole discretion of the FAA.
-This designation type-specific policy and Volume 1, Common Designee Policy, constitute the policy on renewal requirements.
+This designation type-specific policy and Volume 1, Common Designee Policy, constitute the policy on renewal requirements. - 2.
+General.

-2. General.
 This chapter provides information for the renewal of a DMIR or DAR.
-The renewal of a designee is based on a request from the PAH or designee, the designee's performance, and the FAA's continued need and ability to manage the appointment.
+The renewal of a designee is based on a request from the PAH or designee, the designee's performance, and the FAA's continued need and ability to manage the appointment. - a.

-a.
 Renewal Request.
-Designees must request a renewal of their authorization(s) through DMS.
+Designees must request a renewal of their authorization(s) through DMS. - b.

-b.
 Renewal Request While Suspended.
 Designees may request renewal while in a suspended status; however, the FAA will not renew a designation that is in a suspended status.
-The FAA must lift the suspension in order to renew the designee.
+The FAA must lift the suspension in order to renew the designee. - c.

-c.
 Surrender.
-A designee who does not intend to renew a designation is encouraged to voluntarily surrender the designation in DMS prior to expiration.
+A designee who does not intend to renew a designation is encouraged to voluntarily surrender the designation in DMS prior to expiration. - d.

-d.
 Expiration Before Renewal.
 If the FAA does not approve a designee's renewal request before the designation expires, DMS changes the designee's status to "expired."
 In an expired status, the designee is no longer authorized to perform any duties related to the expired designation and will have limited access to DMS.
-The designee remains in expired status until the FAA completes the renewal process or the FAA terminates the designation.
+The designee remains in expired status until the FAA completes the renewal process or the FAA terminates the designation. - e.

-e.
 Expansion of Authority.
-The designee may not seek an expansion of authority using the renewal process.
+The designee may not seek an expansion of authority using the renewal process. - 3.
+Privilege, Not a Right.
+See Volume 1. - 4.
+Renewal Timeframe.
+See Volume 1. - 5.
+Renewal Duration.
+DMIRs and DAR-Fs may be renewed for 12 to 36 calendar-months at the discretion of the appointing office.

-4. Renewal Timeframe.
-Designees can request renewal of the designation up to 60 calendar-days prior to the expiration.

-5. Reminders.
-DMS will send reminders to the designee in advance of the expiration date.
-The FAA recommends that designees apply for renewal at least 30 calendar-days prior to the designation expiration to allow time to process the request.
-The designee has the sole responsibility to request renewal prior to the expiration.

-6. Renewal Duration.
-Offices are encouraged to process DMIRs and DAR-Fs that are in good standing for 36 calendar-months.
-Renewal in DMS is not an oversight event and offers no ability to provide corrective action or a review of a designee's performance.
-Therefore, renewal should be for 36 months.

-7. Disqualifiers.
-See the list in Volume 1, Chapter 2, Application Process.